kostya13/messenger/readme.txt

 This system consists of two components: server and client.
 The server can listen on multiple ports.

-Currently implemented only support TCP, but the application architecture designed so that you can add other protocols with minimum effort.
-Addinig UDP requires only adding a few classes to support the protocol.
+Currently implemented only support TCP and UDP protocols.

 The server setup is done via a configuration file in ini format for Windows.
 An example file is included with the server.